 Jake is very customer-focused and in addition to his own core activities will now competently support me in demonstrating products to customers.
 For a young individual, he has a really calm and composed demeanour and he is a really professional slick operator in every respect.
 Jake without a doubt is a future technology senior manager and leader who learns fast.

 Jake said “From day one I have loved the role that I am in and I am pushing myself to learn something new every day.
 Being in a small but fast-paced IT company means that no two days are the same.
 I really enjoy coming to work and it has been a great experience”.

 Adapting during COVID

 Joe joined us in September.
 As a slightly more mature apprentice, he was looking for a career change and decided that he needed to take a slight back step to move into the industry that he feels he will be best suited to in the longer- term.
 He brings with him a good set of customer service skills and a passion for IT.
-As I said this time last year in respect of Gus and Jake time will tell, but one month in initial signs again bode well.
+As I said this time last year in respect of Jake time will tell, but one month in initial signs again bode well.
 Good luck Joe!